mehtaarn000/vcurrency/README.md

 `get_data` takes arguments: `start_date`, `end_date` (which can both be an empty string to get latest data), and `base` (default "EUR").

 The `symbols` array should have all the symbols that you would like to get from the API.
-For example, "USD", "INR", "NZD".
+For example, "USD", "INR", "NZD" (default is all symbols).

 ## Example usage
 ```v